-- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list Notification will go out electronically through Staff Stat, Crew and/or ComVida. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. All approved transport companies to be called and arrangements made to transport residents to approved facilities for shelter.
+- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. Manager/reception or designate will initiate calls